 Applications are processed twice a year for consideration by Expert Review Group and Selection Panel meetings.

-- 18 July 2014: closing date for preliminary applications
+- July 2015: closing date for preliminary applications (exact date tbc)

-- 26 September 2014: closing date for full applications
+- September 2015: closing date for full applications (exact date tbc)

 Grants Section (Society and Ethics)